Highlights. American thrift shoppers save an average of $1,452 per year.

 Types of Thrift Shopping

-According to NARTS, The Association of Resale Professionals, there are three types of thrift retailers.
+According to NARTS, the Association of Resale Professionals, there are three types of thrift retailers.

-- Not For Profit describes a secondhand retailer that is also a designated 501(c)3 organization that raises money for charitable causes, often referred to as thrift stores.
+- Not-for-profit describes a secondhand retailer that is also a designated 501(c)3 organization that raises money for charitable causes, often referred to as thrift stores.

 - Consignment describes a retailer that accepts merchandise on a consignment basis, paying the owner a percentage when and if the items are sold.